-I LOVE, love chicken, and I can have it any type of way, whether stewed, grilled, baked, stuffed, or fried, chicken is jut the easiest and most delicious meal that you can whip up with very minimal effort.
-Today I offer you baked MSHIKAKI.
-The mshakiki are meat skewers, they can be any meat you prefer, from beef, chicken, pork, lamb even goat meat.
-They are usually spiced with chili, ginger, masala, or other local spices and are marinated with oil, salt, pepper, and lemon whether it’s dry run spices or marinating in the liquid marinating sauce.
-You can bake, grill, or even fry the mshikaki, and the skewers are often filled with the meat alternating with vegetables or you can choose to have the meat on its own.
+I LOVE, love chicken, and I can have it any type of way, whether stewed, grilled, baked, stuffed, or fried.
+Chicken is just the easiest and most delicious meal you can whip up with very minimal effort.
+Today, I offer you baked MSHIKAKI, a twist on the traditional East African street food favorite.
+Mshikaki are marinated meat skewers, and you can use any meat you prefer: beef, chicken, pork, lamb, or even goat.
+They are usually spiced with a mix of chili, ginger, masala, or other local East African spices, and marinated with oil, salt, pepper and lemon.
+Whether using a dry rub or a liquid marinade, mshikaki is all about deep, bold flavor.

 Ingredients